RoaM04/Job-Application-Tracker-Project/docs/review-checklist.md

 ### Concurrency Verification Note

-The original lost-update behavior reported by Marwa could not be independently reproduced during follow-up testing.
-Two concurrent requests were executed through MCP Inspector and both applications were correctly saved in `data/job-applications.json`.
+The original lost-update behavior reported by Marwa could not be independently reproduced during follow-up verification.

+After adding the in-memory write lock, a dedicated test script named `scripts/concurrency-test.ts` was created under the `scripts` directory.

+The script executes two concurrent add operations using `Promise.all()` and introduces an artificial 500 ms delay inside the locked section to make the concurrency behavior observable.

+The test was executed with:

+`npx tsx scripts/concurrency-test.ts`

+The output showed that the two operations acquired the lock sequentially. `Concurrency-Test-A` acquired the lock first, read 16 applications, and wrote 17 applications. `Concurrency-Test-B` then acquired the lock, read 17 applications, and wrote 18 applications.

+The final verification confirmed that both test applications were present in `data/job-applications.json`:

+* `Concurrency-Test-A — Software Engineer A`
+* `Concurrency-Test-B — Software Engineer B`

+Both operations completed successfully, and no update was lost during the follow-up test.

-The in-memory write lock was retained as a defensive mitigation because the underlying operation uses a read-check-write sequence and the reported behavior represents a potential concurrency risk.
+The in-memory write lock was retained as a defensive mitigation because the underlying operation uses a shared read-check-write sequence and the originally reported behavior represented a potential concurrency risk.

----

 # Submission Package